Adam Forde: NBL

 Forde arrived at the Perth Wildcats in 2011 as an unpaid video tech but was continually promoted during his eight-year tenure.
 After a stint as a development coach, Forde was appointed the Wildcats' technical assistant on 1 August 2013.
 He became a full-time assistant in 2015.
 Under head coach Trevor Gleeson, Forde won four NBL championships in 2014, 2016, 2017 and 2019.

 In May 2019, Forde was appointed assistant coach of the Sydney Kings.
 He helped head coach Will Weaver guide the Kings in 2019–20 to the minor premiership and their first NBL Grand Final appearance since 2008.
 Sydney were defeated 2–1 in a COVID-impacted grand final series against Perth.

 On 4 December 2020, following Weaver's departure, Forde was appointed head coach of the Kings for the 2020–21 NBL season.
 In his first season as an NBL head coach, he guided the Kings to a fifth-place finish and a 19–17 record, just missing out on a finals berth.
 He parted ways with the Kings following the season.

 On 29 June 2021, Forde was appointed head coach of the Cairns Taipans on a two-year deal.
 After finishing ninth in 2021–22 with just nine wins, he guided the Taipans to 18 wins and a finals spot in 2022–23, as he was named the NBL Coach of the Year.

 On 3 March 2023, Forde re-signed with the Taipans on a two-year deal.
+In the 2024–25 NBL season, the Taipans went on an 11-game losing streak, finishing in last place with an 8–21 record, their worst in Forde's four seasons at the helm.

+After initially parting ways with the Taipans following the 2024–25 season, Forde re-signed as head coach on 13 June 2025.
+He then spent time with the Utah Jazz during the Salt Lake City Summer League.

 SBL

 In 2010, Forde served as head coach of the Rockingham Flames men's team in the State Basketball League (SBL).
 In 2011, he joined the East Perth Eagles and served as an assistant coach for both the men's and women's teams.

 For the 2012 season, Forde was appointed head coach of the East Perth Eagles men's team.
-He helped guide the Eagles to the MSBL Grand Final, where they were defeated 105–72 by the Cockburn Cougars.
-Following a semi-final defeat in 2013, the Eagles returned to the MSBL Grand Final in 2014.
+He helped guide the Eagles to the SBL Grand Final, where they were defeated 105–72 by the Cockburn Cougars.
+Following a semi-final defeat in 2013, the Eagles returned to the SBL Grand Final in 2014.
 Forde helped guide the Eagles to their maiden championship with a 99–83 win over the Geraldton Buccaneers.
 He stepped down as coach of the Eagles midway through the 2015 season.

 Forde returned to coach the Eagles in 2019.